 Edit: Editorial was located ‘near-set’ with a fully equipped with a Codex Digital Lab.
 The Editorial team checked and adjusted all the metadata.
 The shots were backed-up to LTO-5 tape.
 The data-packs from the Codex recorders were then sent to Efilm for dailies processing.
 The edit was done mono and the plates were sent to the VFX houses for the 2200 visual effects shots.
 Stereo D converted mainly from the finished comped shots, but some sequences such as the HUD for Tony Stark’s Ironman were deliberately designed for stereo.
 The advantage of this RAW workflow is that the footage was extremely clean and free of film artifacts like grain or film float or digital noise.
 The Alexa was rated at ISO 800 – but given the huge amount of lighting setups from low light to bright sun- it was key to have very clean noise-free images to produce the best stereo conversion with the least amount of signal processing or noise reduction.

 The film was converted to stereo in postproduction, utilizing the Stereo D process.
 “I’ve shot a little 3D, but never really worked in it,” says McGarvey, the DOP.
 “I’ve always approached it with a very highly raised eyebrow and now I must say I’m a convert with a movie like this.
 It’s really striking to see how well the 3D works.”

-Stereo D’s Chief Creative Officer Aaron Parry characterized the style of stereo for Avengers and Marvel films in general as being ” focused on giving the (Marvel) characters as much breath and depth as possible, where as other films may be other evenly distributed, dealing with all aspects… they(Marvel) really want their characters to sing”.
+Stereo D’s Chief Creative Officer Aaron Parry characterized the style of stereo for Avengers and Marvel films in general as being ” focused on giving the (Marvel) characters as much breadth and depth as possible, whereas other films may be other evenly distributed, dealing with all aspects… they(Marvel) really want their characters to sing”.